-7,729 people live in Alki, where the median age is 45 and the average individual income is $98,296.
+7,729 people live in Alki Beach, where the median age is 45 and the average individual income is $98,296.
 Data provided by the U.S. Census Bureau.

 Total Population